Greek Life Info for Parents and Families

 We want you to feel comfortable with the information presented here so that you can support the well-informed decisions your student will make about whether or not to participate in a Fraternity, Sorority or Social Fellowship.

 As your student makes their decision about membership, remember that this is an extremely exciting decision.
 The fraternity and sorority community here at Adelphi University was established over a century ago.
-Adelphi University’s Fraternities, Sororities, and Social Fellowships are rooted in four core values: scholarship, leadership, service, and friendship—and today’s students are still proud to participate.
+Adelphi University’s Fraternities, Sororities, and Social Fellowships are rooted in four core values: leadership, lifelong friendship, responsibility to community, and scholarship—and today’s students are still proud to participate.

 There is a lot of valuable information posted here for your reference.
 However, feel free to contact us if you have questions or concerns that are not answered here.